greg-ses/simpleui/README.md

 sends `http requests` to the backend end part of simpleui (`simpleui-server`), which in turn sends and receives `ZeroMQ XML` messages to a second backend server (typically C++).
 `simpleui-server` translates the received `.xml` into `.json` responses and sends them back to the front end.

-Project started by James Scarsdale and Greg Morehead.
-Karen Cummings created much of the initial scaffolding when Angular 2 was in constant flux.
-Tom Alexander has made very significant architectural contributions to the product.

 ## Prerequisites

 Ansible version 2.9 or greater must be installed.
 Also, the target system must have an ssh server along with service user of sudo privlages.
 Make sure that you can ssh as service to the target without a password by running `ssh-copy-id service@<target hostname>`

 ## Installation

 **[TODO: Verify consistency of these instructions with the deployments implemented in the current "derived" applications.]**

 **1.)** First make sure a base set of applications are installed target host machine or docker image - the equivalent of running `os_scripts/web_gui_support.sh`.

 **2.)** Build and install the `simple UI server`

 [from `bash terminal` inside `Docker`]
 - `cd /tmp/project` (e.g., `/tmp/purification`)